Boundary amenability of $Out(F_N)$: Complements

 \begin{question} In \cite{Ham}, Hamenstädt describes a compact space equipped with a topologically amenable action of the mapping class group of a surface, in terms of complete geodesic laminations on the surface.
 A possible analogue for $\Out(F_N)$ might be to consider free actions on general $\Lambda$-trees, instead of just actions on $\mathbb{R}$-trees; the space $\Omega'$ in the above remark can be viewed as a baby model for this space of $\Lambda$-trees.
 Is the $\Out(F_N)$-action on this space topologically amenable? \end{question}

-\subsection{On the amenability of the $\Out(G,\calf^{(t)})$-action on $\AT$}
+\subsection{On the amenability of the $\Out(G,\calf^{(\mathrm{t})})$-action on $\AT$}

-In Remark \ref{rk_FN}, we noticed that the action of $\Out(F_N)$ on the set of free arational trees is Borel amenable (this is the case where $\calf=\es$).
+In Theorem \ref{thm:FN-case}, we proved that the action of $\Out(F_N)$ on the set of free arational trees is Borel amenable (this is the case where $\calf=\es$).
 In fact Theorem~\ref{arat-2} implies that the action of $\Out(F_N)$ on the set of all arational trees in $\bbP\baro(F_N,\es)$ is Borel amenable because the stabilizer of every simplex in $\bbP\calo(F_N,\es)$ is finite.

-We now explain how to refine the proof of Theorem~\ref{arat-2} in order to show that the action of $\Out(G,\calf^{(t)})$ on $\AT$ is amenable even though the stabilizer of a simplex may be non-amenable.
-It is important here to restrict to the subgroup $\Out(G,\calf^{(t)})$ (whereas Theorem~\ref{arat} applies to $\Out(G,\calf)$): indeed, there are arational trees whose stabilizer in $\Out(G,\calf)$ is non-amenable (one easily constructs examples where $T$ is an arational surface tree).
+We now explain how to refine the proof of Theorem~\ref{arat-2} in order to show that the action of $\Out(G,\calf^{(\mathrm{t})})$ on $\AT$ is amenable even though the stabilizer of a simplex may be non-amenable.
+It is important here to restrict to the subgroup $\Out(G,\calf^{(\mathrm{t})})$ (whereas Theorem~\ref{arat-2} applies to $\Out(G,\calf)$): indeed, there are arational trees whose stabilizer in $\Out(G,\calf)$ is non-amenable (one easily constructs examples where $T$ is an arational surface tree).
 For similar reasons, this will also require further assumptions on the peripheral groups $G_i$ (see Remark \ref{rk_centralizer}).
-The idea of the proof is to replace simplices in $\calo$ by larger collections of simplices whose common stabilizer in $\Out(G,\calf^{(t)})$ is amenable.
+The idea of the proof is to replace simplices in $\calo$ by larger collections of simplices whose common stabilizer in $\Out(G,\calf^{(\mathrm{t})})$ is amenable.